 For full licence courses, your driving licence, CBT certificate if already held & your theory / hazard perception test certificate.

 For all training: lunch, although there are numerous takeaways & shops nearby if required.
 Hot drinks are freely available!

-If you possess your own motorcycle clothing / helmet then feel free to use them.
-If not, we can provide you with a helmet, gloves, jacket & waterproofs at no extra charge.
 All we ask is that your footwear offers your feet some protection, which does NOT include trainers!

 For your DVSA tests the following clothing is required & we don't see why during training (including CBT) anything else should be acceptable:

 - a motorcycle helmet that meets British safety standards (this doesn’t apply if you’re Sikh and wearing a turban)